Counterfactual Learning of Stochastic Policies with Continuous Actions: Modeling of Continous Action Policies

+In this paper, we are motivated by real-world problems involving continuous actions, such as those presented in Section~{\ref{sec:evaluation}}, which requires addressing three aspects: \begin{itemize} \item \emph{Modeling:} Which policy class $\Pi$ is suitable for continuous actions, particularly when it is important to capture potential nonlinear interactions between actions and contexts?
+To address this, we propose the Counterfactual Loss Predictor (CLP), a method that serves as a smooth approximation of a greedy policy, leveraging a kernel embedding of actions and contexts. \item \emph{Optimization}: We propose a counterfactual loss functions $\hat L$ that is differentiable (Section~\ref{sec:soft_clipping}).
+Then, we discuss optimization strategies to deal with the non-convexity of $\hat L$ and $\Omega$ (Section~\ref{sec:proximal_point}). \item \emph{Evaluation:} In Section~\ref{sec:continuous-benchmark}, design a new offline protocol to evaluate the performance of the solution of~\eqref{eq:learningobjective} and to perform model selection on the choice $(\Pi, \hat L, \Omega)$. \end{itemize}

+Before, we present our contributions, we recall below existing choices for $\hat L$ and $\Omega$ that we will evaluate later, and another classical estimator $\hat \pi$ (Direct method) which will motivate our new policy class $\Pi$.

-The counterfactual approach tackles the distribution mismatch between the logging policy $\pi_0( \cdot |x)$ and a policy $\pi$ in $\Pi$ via importance sampling.
+\paragraph{Counterfactual policy learning.} The counterfactual\footnote{The "counterfactual" term comes from the causal inference literature and refers in this policy learning context to all estimators using the inverse propensity scoring (IPS) method \citep[][]{thompson1952}} approach tackles the distribution mismatch between the logging policy $\pi_0( \cdot |x)$ and a policy $\pi$ in $\Pi$ via importance sampling.
 The IPS method~\citep[][]{thompson1952} relies on correcting the distribution mismatch using the well-known relation